hk-mars/mona-lisp/design-reflecting.md

 3. architecture design.
 4. complex system design.
 ...

-Consider deeply more like those mentioned above.
+Consider more deeply about this.